Juneo-io/juneogo/vms/platformvm/service.md

 - `blockchains` is all of the blockchains that exists on the Avalanche network.
 - `name` is the human-readable name of this blockchain.
 - `id` is the blockchain’s ID.
-- `subnetID` is the ID of the Subnet that validates this blockchain.
+- `supernetID` is the ID of the Supernet that validates this blockchain.
 - `vmID` is the ID of the Virtual Machine the blockchain runs.

 **Example Call:**